Instructions for Completing the

 Part 1a – Additional Contacts

-Please enter members of school management and administrative employees (ex.
+Department Director: Please enter members of school management and administrative employees (ex.
 Director of Education, Admissions Director, Director of Career Services, Director of Student Services).
 This will allow ACCSC to contact school leadership (in addition to those listed under “Official Correspondence” on the School Info tab) about Commission activities and training and volunteer opportunities.
-Please note that the individuals listed under “Additional Contact” will not receive official correspondence from ACCSC such as On-Site Evaluation Reports and School Action Letters.
+Please note that the individuals listed in this section will not receive official correspondence from ACCSC such as On-Site Evaluation Reports and School Action Letters.
 You must complete at least two lines in order to submit the Annual Report.

 Part 2 – Operations